ajroach42/ajroach42.github.io/_posts/2017-04-07-getting-started-with-mastodon.md

 Publish your prefered Mastodon handle and instance in multiple places, so that it's easy to find.
 You can also use tools like [The Mastodon Bridge](https://mastodon-bridge.herokuapp.com/) to verify that you're interacting with the people you think you are.
 More tools will pop up, and best practices will emerge.

 For now, consider putting together a profile on a service like [Carrd](https://carrd.co/).
 From there, link to all your public profiles.
 From all your public profiles, link back to your Carrd.
 That way, there's no confusion.
-I'm working on setting something like this up for myself right now.
+[I'm working on setting something like this up for myself right now](http://ajroach42.social).

+I'm also hearing a lot of talk about using Keybase as a way to cryptographically verify that an instance belongs to a specific user.
+That's cool too!

 ### I heard that instance admins can read your DMs

-Yep, that's true.
-It's also true for Twitter, for Facebook, and for Email (unless you're using encryption.)
-Heck, Police don't even need a warrant to access any electronic communications older than 6 months, and social services don't have to notify you that your data has been accessed.
+Yep, that's true. **It's also true for Twitter, for Facebook, and for Email** (unless you're using encryption.)
+Heck, [Police don't even need a warrant to access any electronic communications older than 6 months](https://www.propublica.org/special/no-warrant-no-problem-how-the-government-can-still-get-your-digital-data), thanks to a dumb law from 1986, and social services don't have to notify you that your data has been accessed.

 Don't use a social network for publishing senstive information.
 This is not a Mastodon specific problem.
+If you have something that needs to be shared actually in private, use [strong encryption](https://www.eff.org/secure-messaging-scorecard) in the form of PGP, OTR, or a secure messaging app like Signal or Cryptocat.

 ### What about bad actors on other instances?
 Or bad instances?